sherribooher/chuck-norris-yourself-joke-generator/README.md

 Instructions for viewing the app:
 1. Download or clone the entire repository
+2. Unzip the repo
-2. Double-click on the index.html file to open the file in your favorite web browser
+3. Double-click on the index.html file to open the file in your favorite web browser
-3. Enjoy!
+4. Enjoy!